joxeankoret/pigaios/README.md

 In this file we can see various directives:

- * The compiler/frontend required include headers (CLang or pycparser ones).
+ * The compiler/frontend required include headers.
  * The CFLAGS and CXXFLAGS that we want to use for parsing the source code files.
  * A list of source files and a number indicating if the files are enabled for compilation or not (1 or 0).